vlang/v/vlib/x/vweb/README.md

 ## Static files and website

-Vweb also provides a way of handling static files.
+vweb also provides a way of handling static files.
 We can mount a folder at the root of our web app, or at a custom route.
 To start using static files we have to embed `vweb.StaticHandler` on our app struct.